-- Self-care skills including: dressing, grooming, and eating
+- Self-care skills such as dressing, grooming, or eating

 - Engagement in meaningful activities with a variety of toys, games and tools with emphasis on interactive occupational skill acquisition

-- Expanding food choices, on an individual basis, using concepts from the Sequential Oral Sensory (SOS) and food chaining approaches
+- Expanding food choices using concepts from the Sequential Oral Sensory (SOS) and food chaining approaches

-- Handwriting Without Tears.
-This program uses multi-sensory techniques and consistent habits for letter formation to teach beginning handwriting.
+- Handwriting Without Tears: a program which uses multi-sensory techniques and consistent habits for letter formation to teach beginning handwriting.

-- Performing self-care activities including dressing, buttoning a shirt and tying shoes.
+- Performing self-care activities such as dressing, buttoning a shirt, or brushing teeth

-- Fine motor activities such as handwriting, cutting with scissors, clothing fasteners (buttons.
-Zippers, etc), or difficulty opening containers/jars
+- Fine motor activities such as handwriting, cutting with scissors, clothing fasteners ,or difficulty opening containers

 - Cognitive tasks such as following instructions or classroom rules, problem solving, sequencing, patterning or organization